Hertz/homestead-guide/source/ethereum-clients/go-ethereum/index.rst

 go-ethereum
 ################################################################################

 The go-ethereum client is commonly referred to as **geth**, which is the the command line interface for running a full ethereum node implemented in Go.
-By installing and running geth, you can take part in the ethereum frontier live network and:
+By installing and running geth, you can take part in the ethereum homestead live network and:

 * mine real ether
 * transfer funds between addresses